How do parents of a transgender child handle the transitional phase? One father describes his experience.

 Although a transgender person is free to transition legally to their preferred gender, the process can be emotionally hard.
 Evidence provided by the Mental Health Organisation, shows that people identifying as LGBT are at higher risk of experiencing poor mental health.
 Moreover, a study funded by the British Psychological Society, shows that 88 per cent of transgender people had experienced depression and 84 per cent had thought of ending their life.

 The decision a person makes to transition can have a strong emotional impact on parents too.
 Although parents can make their children’s experience easier by providing them with love and support, they themselves might need support.
 Giving birth to a biological son, and seeing them becoming a woman can be difficult.
-Some parents might experience a sense of grief and sometimes disconnection from the situation.
-It is therefore important to provide counselling for the family, and not only for the transgender person.
+Some parents might experience a sense of grief and even a disconnection from the situation.
+Counselling for the whole family, and not just the transgender person, is one way to find help and support in such a potentially affecting situation.

-Eric, (the name has been changed to preserve the person’s identity), recalls the time his 14-year-old then-daughter came out as being transgender.
+Eric, (his name has been changed to preserve his identity), recalls the time his 14-year-old then-daughter came out as being transgender.
 “We were taken aback by the determination Oliver’s determination showed at presenting the situation and doing something about it,” he says.
 “Something had to be done urgently in the direction he wanted.
 We couldn’t be blind about it.
 It was for the better of all of us.”

 Eric sensed that he viewed the situation from a more factual point of view than Oliver’s mother: “I think that she felt terribly sad at the loss of not having ever grandchildren through her daughter.”
 However, Oliver’s parents were both prepared to deal with the change as a family.
 “We started the quest for changing the first name as soon as possible and then finding the right psychiatrist and other experts.
 Then we decided to tell all the people we know, beginning with my parents and brother and the mum’s siblings.
 If anyone had any problems about it, I was prepared to cut such person out of our lives.”